 Deep breath…let’s go.
 So first things first – after you graduate, in order to sit for the NCLEX you have to get an initial license.
 You can get this in the state you are going to move to (if the board of that state allows it) or the state that you went to your nursing school in.
 If you are in college, you might be a permanent resident of another state that you want a license in – residency doesn’t matter where you take the NCLEX or where you get licensed.
 But you MUST read the board’s requirements and see what they are.
 Each state is unique and has different guidelines and requirements.
 It is obviously outside the scope of this blog to review each state but if you have a specific question, you may email me.

-It may be quicker to sit for examination in the state that you went to school and receive a license by examination in that state.
+It may be quicker to sit for the examination in the state that you went to school and receive a license by examination in that state.
 Then you can apply for a license by endorsement in the state you want to move to – but then you would have to pay for two licenses.

 Go to the state’s nursing board website and look for the “Nurse by Examination Requirements”.
 The first time you get a license it is “By Examination”.
-When you have a license and you want to apply for a license in another state than it is “By Endorsement”.
+When you have a license and you want to apply for a license in another state then it is “By Endorsement”.
 If you look at the Florida Board of Nursing website their requirement detail that you can attend a Florida eligible nursing school, a military school, an international school, or another state’s nursing school if they have an NCLEX code by NCSBN and qualify to be licensed by examination in Florida.

 When you apply to a board of nursing look at their requirements carefully.
 If you are applying to a state that is not the same state that your nursing school is in, you often must submit an affidavit of graduation.
 Make sure you keep copies of EVERYTHING and mail it certified to them.
 If you are moving – make sure you put a stable address on your application where you can receive the mail they send back.
 It can take varying amounts of time for your board to review your application – so submit it well in advance of your target test date.

-Once a board deems you eligible to test then they will give you a testing window – most are about 90 days that you have to take the test by after receiving the letter (so read the fine print and don’t take forever!).
+Once a board deems you eligible to test then they give you a testing window – most are about 90 days that you have to take the test by after receiving the letter (so read the fine print and don’t take forever!).
 Each board’s testing window is a different duration.

 It doesn’t matter where you physically take the NCLEX.